mlp6/ADPL/README.md

+I have this directory managed as a git repository for version control of the circuit schematics and Arduino code.
+Will have more time to really look at this in December, but might get to chip away at it sooner.

+Some notes from Aaron on the code:

 Attached are two sets of Arduino code.
 The "ADPL_labsetup" is the more complete file.
 This was made using the level sensor as a digital output, only sending a signal when the minimum or maximum levels were exceeded.
 The "Pump_analog" was